Quality of Care

-Except for Patient Survey results, quality data on CompareMaine are displayed using a three-bar icon to better visualize when performance is below, at, or above the state average.
-More bars mean better performance, with three bars indicating the best.
-Fewer bars mean worse performance on the selected measures.
+Except for the Five-Star Overall Hospital Quality Rating and the Patient Experience Survey Ratings, the quality data on CompareMaine are displayed using a three-bar icon to visualize when performance is below, at, or above the state average.
+More bars mean better performance, with three bars indicating the best, and fewer bars mean worse performance.

 1 out of 3